Pidgin exposes everything through its D-Bus service

 - Feature Branch set to bugfix/14612-deny-access-to-pidgin-dbus-service

 Thankfully that was trivial :) Once Tails Server has some kind of proper privileged backend / unprivileged frontend separation (#12297) I expect it'll be feasible to give its backend access to the D-Bus interface without broadening the attack surface more than needed.

-#9 Updated by anonym almost 2 years ago
+#9 Updated by anonym about 2 years ago

 - Assignee changed from anonym to intrigeri